netj/3x/docs/tutorial/README.md

 machine is accessible via *ssh* (*Secure SHell*), 3X can execute runs on them remotely and take care of the relevant data transfer forth and back.

-The following command defines a target named `rocky` that executes runs on host `rocky.Stanford.EDU` using the directory `~/3x-tmp/` for temporary storage.
+The following command defines a target named `rocky` that executes runs on the host `rocky.Stanford.EDU` using the directory `~/3x-tmp/` for temporary storage.

 ```bash